awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

-# Support for SQL Server Reporting Services in SQL Server<a name="Appendix.SQLServer.Options.SSRS"></a>
+# Support for SQL Server Reporting Services in Amazon RDS for SQL Server<a name="Appendix.SQLServer.Options.SSRS"></a>

 Microsoft SQL Server Reporting Services \(SSRS\) is a server\-based application used for report generation and distribution\.
 It's part of a suite of SQL Server services that also includes SQL Server Analysis Services \(SSAS\) and SQL Server Integration Services \(SSIS\)\.
 SSRS is a service built on top of SQL Server\.
 You can use it to collect data from various data sources and present it in a way that's easily understandable and ready for analysis\.